 Grizzly Bears tend to stay solitary unless a female grizzly has cubs.
 A female Grizzly will wait 3 or 4 years between having litters of cubs.

 Grizzly bears are omnivores and enjoy eating grasses, berries, roots, seeds, fungi, fish, elk, deer, insects, and even the occasional dead animal.

 The American Brown Bear doesn’t have any natural predators.
 A mountain lion may stand a chance, but even that is a stretch.
 Their cousins across the seas have lions, tigers, and giraffes to worry about, but the North American Grizzly Bear is not one to be bothered.

-If you saw a Grizzly Bear roaming in the forest nearby your campsite, I’m sure your first reaction would be to turn around and run as fast as you can, but realize that this would be futile.
-A North American Grizzly bear can run speeds of up to 35 miles per hour.
+If you saw a Grizzly Bear roaming in the forest near your campsite, your first reaction would be to turn around and run as fast as possible, but this would not end well for you.
+A North American Grizzly bear can run up to 35 miles per hour.
 That earns the Grizzly its spot on the Top 10 list of fast land mammals.
 There are not many animals that can outrun this brute.

-There are some great books on Amazon about the fastest animals in the world.
+There are some outstanding books on Amazon about the fastest animals globally.
 You can find them here.

 Bryan Harding is a member of the American Society of Mammalogists and a member of the American Birding Association.
 Bryan is especially fond of mammals and has studied and worked with them around the world.
 Bryan serves as owner, writer, and publisher of North American Nature.